open-strategy-partners/osp_marketing_tools/README.md

 # Open Strategy Partners (OSP) Marketing Tools for LLMs

-A comprehensive suite of tools for technical content creation, optimization, and product positioning based on Open Strategy Partners' proven methodologies.
-This software is based on the Model Context Protocol (MCP) and is to be used by any LLM client that supports the MCP.
+A comprehensive suite of tools for technical content creation, optimization, and product positioning based on [Open Strategy Partners](https://openstrategypartners.com)' proven methodologies.
+This software is based on the [Model Context Protocol (MCP)](https://openstrategypartners.com/blog/the-model-context-protocol-unify-your-marketing-stack-with-ai/) and is to be used by any LLM client that supports the MCP.

 ## Features

 ### 1. OSP Product Value Map Generator
-Generate structured product value maps that effectively communicate your product's worth and positioning:
+Generate structured [OSP product value maps](https://openstrategypartners.com/the-osp-value-map/) that effectively communicate your product's worth and positioning:
 - Tagline creation and refinement
 - Position statements across market, technical, UX, and business dimensions
 - Persona development with roles, challenges, and needs